 My research intertwines philosophy of physics, general philosophy of science, and metaphysics of science.
 I’m mainly focused on four research areas.

-[1] Inter-theory relations in science: I’m interested in understanding how scientific theories are related and what the best way is to model relations of reduction and emergence in science, especially in physics.
-I'm particularly focused on functionalism and functional reduction and have worked on developing these notions in the philosophy of science [SEP].
-Functional reduction offers a fruitful framework for understanding reduction across various contexts, including thermodynamics, classical mechanics, and biochemical entities.
-More broadly, I’m interested in the notions of scales and levels of reality and the link between the ontologies of theories valid in different regimes, in the concepts of effective theory and effective realism, and in limiting reduction in physics.
+[1] Inter-level relations in science: I’m interested in how scientific theories that describe reality at different levels are related, and in how best to model relations of reduction and emergence in science, especially in physics.
+My work has focused in particular on functional reduction, and I have contributed to developing this approach within the philosophy of science [SEP].
+Functional reduction provides a useful framework for understanding reduction across a range of contexts, including thermodynamics, classical mechanics, and biochemistry.
+More broadly, I am interested in the connections between the ontologies of theories that are valid at different regimes or scales, in limiting reduction in physics, in the notions of effective theory and effective realism, and in functionalism about theoretical terms in science.

 [2] Thermodynamics and statistical physics: I'm interested in the foundations of thermodynamics and statistical mechanics, especially the applicability of statistical mechanics and thermodynamics to unconventional domains, such as gravitating systems like globular clusters of stars.
 These theories help us understand the behaviour of these systems, but the standard application of concepts like equilibrium is problematic.
 Probing the physics of these atypical systems leads us to reconsider the very foundations of thermodynamics and statistical mechanics.